 More and more often I find myself sitting, mouth agape, absolutely mesmerized by what I find when looking at the LinkedIn profiles of people I am familiar with.
 Specifically, their self-stated and fully fictitious resumes, experience, and education.

-Social media, by its nature, is deceptive.
+Social media, by its nature, can be deceptive.
 (Have you looked at the pictures on Instagram and Facebook lately?)
+While many individuals and companies use these platforms honestly, many more promote misleading and idealized versions of their appearance, their lives, or their products.
 However, I submit that what is the standard for Instagram and Facebook should be different for LinkedIn.

 LinkedIn is touted as a place where business professionals connect.
 Whether it be for networking, recruiting, or marketing, the primary motivation for its users is to in some way promote themselves, “professionally”.
 Therefore, I find myself challenged to understand the upside for individuals to make false claims about themselves on LinkedIn.
 What concerns me is why the people who know the information to be false, do not seem to be doing much about it.
 And yes, I am talking to you, business owners, managers, and coworkers.